hungchun0201/NTUclassCrawler/readme.md

 python3 crawl.py -h
 ```
 ## Examples
+> The default of the building is set as 9 (EECS).
+Remener to specify the -b option.

 If you want to find the class whose name is 機器學習 in EECS and store the result to excel with filename <code>ML.xls</code>, you can use
 ```